matthewglasenapp/hla_resolve/README.md

 Allele order within each gene is arbitrary and is not consistent between genes.

-Three files hold the same calls at different resolutions.
+Three files hold the same calls at different levels of resolution.

 | File | Resolution |
 |------|------------|